kovidgoyal/kitty/docs/shell-integration.rst

 -----------------

 At startup kitty detects if the shell you have configured (either system wide or in kitty.conf) is a supported shell.
+If so, kitty injects some shell specific code into the shell, to enable shell integration.
+How it does so varies for different shells.

+.. tab:: bash/zsh

-If so, kitty adds a couple of lines to the bottom of the shell's rc files (in an atomic manner) to load the shell integration code.
+   For these shells, kitty adds a couple of lines to the bottom of the shell's rc files (in an atomic manner) to load the shell integration code.

+.. tab:: fish

-For fish, to make it automatically load the configuration file provided by kitty, the integration script directory path is prepended to the :code:`XDG_DATA_DIRS` environment variable.
+    For fish, to make it automatically load the integration code provided by kitty, the integration script directory path is prepended to the :code:`XDG_DATA_DIRS` environment variable.
 This is only applied to the fish process and will be cleaned up by the integration script after startup.
 No files are added or modified.

 Then, when launching the shell, kitty sets the environment variable :envvar:`KITTY_SHELL_INTEGRATION` to the value of the :opt:`shell_integration`